 Headaches are the WORST, am I right?

 There are some physical discomforts we can disregard for a little while, like a sore knee or a dull ache in the lower back.
 We feel discomfort but push through it and get through our day.
 But head pain is different.
 Head pain is simply too “front and center” to ignore.
 When you have a headache you need relief and you need it now.

 It’s a well-known fact that OTC (over-the-counter) headache medications can have negative side effects like liver toxicity, nausea, and ringing in the ears.
 Essential oils can be a safe and effective alternative to OTC drugs, without the side effects of pharmaceutical products.
 Please follow these essential oil safety guidelines.

 About Spike Lavender Essential Oil (Lavandula latifolia)

-This lovely oil is my first choice for headaches because it is both effective and gentle.
-In fact, it’s so mild that it’s commonly used on young children and babies.
+This lovely essential oil is my first choice for headaches because it is gentle – as all lavenders are – but contains a small amount of the ketone chemical component, camphor.
+Camphor is well-known for addressing pain.
 You can read my in-depth post about Lavender here: Fragrant Friday: Lavender.

 Using Lavender for Headaches

 About Peppermint Essential Oil

-Peppermint oil works well to reduce headaches and pain caused by sinus issues and congestion.
+Peppermint oil works well to reduce headaches and pain caused by sinus issues and congestion due to the high amount of menthol in this plant.
 This is a great option for daytime relief because it can give you a nice energy boost and help you feel revitalized.
 You can read my in-depth post about Peppermint here: Fragrant Friday: Peppermint.

 Using Peppermint Essential Oil for Headaches